-Aadhaar based e-KYC is an electronic know-your customer services offered by the Unique Identification Authority of India.
-One can avail of this service on voluntarily basis to authenticate and establish their identity.
-It allows the resident to submit it as an address proof in any of the banking companies.
-Aadhaar based e-KYC shares the information electronically, negating the need for physical document submission.
+Aadhaar-based e-KYC is an electronic know-your-customer services offered by the Unique Identification Authority of India.
+One can avail of this service on a voluntary basis to authenticate and establish their identity.
+It allows the resident to submit it as address proof to any of the banking companies.
+Aadhaar-based e-KYC shares the information electronically, negating the need for physical document submission.

 Aadhaar Authentication and e-KYC Services

 It is the process in which the Aadhaar number along with biometric and demographic information of an Aadhaar number holder is being submitted to the Central Identities Data Repository for its verification and such repository verifies the correctness of the details shared.
 The objective of doing the authentication is to enable residents to provide their identity for the service provider to supply services and give access to the benefits.

 Aadhaar Paperless Offline e-KYC eliminates the need for the resident to share the photocopy of Aadhaar letter and offers the download facility of KYX XML to resident and provide the same to agencies wanted to have his/her KYC.

 The KYC details are in machine-readable XML which is digitally signed by UIDAI allowing the agency to verify its authenticity and detect any tampering.
 The agency can also authenticate the user through their own OTP/Face authentication mechanisms.

 Detail of the data covered in Aadhaar offline e-KYC Data

 While downloading/obtaining offline e-KYC data, following fields are included in the XML.

 Aadhaar Paperless Offline e-KYC data is encrypted using a “Share Phrase” provided by the Aadhaar number holder at the time of downloading which is required to be shared with agencies to read KYC data.